Abdul-Majid-Khan/Smart-Attendance-System/Readme.md

-# Face Recognition Attendance System
+# Face Recognition Attendance System.

 This project is a face recognition-based attendance system using Python, OpenCV, and face_recognition library.
 It captures video from the webcam, recognizes faces, and logs the attendance in a CSV file.